 10) How does the Eurotunnel work when driving?

 Our alpine expert Tim explains how it works...

 "The Eurotunnel really is as simple as following the signs, turning up to Folkestone and ensuring you are in the right lane - standard or FlexiPlus.
-FlexiPlus tickets means you have priority boarding, flexible travel times and the use of the exclusive FlexiPlus lounges.
+FlexiPlus tickets means you have priority boarding, flexible travel times on your booked day of travel, and the use of the exclusive FlexiPlus lounges.
 The FlexiPlus lounges are great for you to stock up on your complimentary snacks and refreshments ahead of your journey to France.
-Our ski holidays come with a Eurotunnel crossing for a standard car with a free FlexiPlus upgrade on most dates.
+Our ski holidays include a return Eurotunnel crossing for a standard car and we give you a free upgrade to the premium FlexiPlus service, except at some school holiday weeks.
 You follow the lanes into the carriages, and 35 minutes later you will arrive in Calais and will be on the road to your ski holiday."

-For more information driving from the UK to the Alps and Flexiplus benefits read our Eurotunnel blog.
+For more information driving from the UK to the Alps and Flexiplus benefits read our self-drive page!